Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Proof of convergence of the best-response dynamics

+\paragraph{Best-Response Dynamics Formulation.} We begin by formulating the problem of studying the best-response dynamics for the setting of $k=n$.
+We then generalize the formulation to $k\leq n$ and study the convergence rate of the best-response dynamics.

-In this subsection, we assume that the local agents are homogeneous with a shared stationary policy $\pi_l$ and no subsampling, i.e. we have that $k=n$.
-Then, the joint policy is parametrized by a pair $(\pi_g, \pi_l)$, and we consider the idealized best-response dynamics where both players have exact BR oracles.
+When $k=n$, in the case where there is no subsampling, we have that the local agents are homogeneous with a shared stationary policy $\pi_l$.
+Then, the joint policy is parametrized by a pair $(\pi_g, \pi_l)$, and the best-response dynamics are ones both players have exact BR oracles.
 Suppose we have a $\mathsf{BR}$ oracle for the local agent $\pi_l^*(\pi_g,s)$ and an oracle for the global agent $\pi_g(s)$ (i.e., where $k=n$, so the global agent does not do any sampling of the local agents).
+In the idealized sequential dynamics, the policy updates are given by and